Causal Ordering for Structure Learning from Time Series: Conclusion

 \subsubsection{Acknowledgments}

-We would like to thank Ricardo Silva for valuable comments and suggestions.
+We would like to thank Ricardo Silva and anonymous reviewers for valuable comments and suggestions.
 We acknowledge the support of the UKRI AI programme, and the Engineering and Physical Sciences Research Council (EPSRC), for the Causality in Healthcare AI Hub [grant number EP/Y028856/1].